BBC West Midlands

-BBC Midlands (known as the Midland Region from 1927 until c.
-1974) is the BBC English Region producing local radio and web content for Herefordshire, Shropshire, Staffordshire, Warwickshire, the West Midlands, and Worcestershire.

-Although the region has been unofficially called BBC West Midlands since BBC East Midlands became a separate region in 1991, it retains the BBC Midlands name and brand, with its history dating from 1927, for public use.
+BBC Midlands is the BBC English Region producing local radio and web content for the City of Birmingham, West Midlands, Herefordshire, Shropshire, Staffordshire, Warwickshire, Worcestershire and parts of Gloucestershire.
+Originally containing the BBC East Midlands, the service retains the BBC Midlands name and brand, with its history dating from 1927, for public use.
+It was known as the Midland Region from 1927 until c.
+1974.

+The directorate is known internally as BBC Midlands, despite only serving the West Midlands transmission region.

 Services

 Television

 The BBC Midlands region carries a number of regional programmes today.
-The regular schedule consists of the flagship Midlands Today news programme, regional news bulletins, the weekly regional magazine programme Inside Out and a twenty-minute opt-out during Sunday Politics.
+The regular schedule consists of the flagship Midlands Today news programme, regional news bulletins, Politics England airs for half an hour on Sunday mornings and other regional commissions air throughout the year.

-Radio
+Local Radio

-The region is the controlling centre for BBC WM, BBC Coventry and Warwickshire, BBC Hereford and Worcester, BBC Radio Stoke and BBC Radio Shropshire.
+The region is the controlling centre for BBC Radio WM, BBC CWR, BBC Hereford and Worcester, BBC Radio Stoke and BBC Radio Shropshire.

 Some of this programming is simulcast with the radio stations in the BBC East Midlands region, and overnight BBC Radio 5 Live is simulcast.

 Online and Interactive

-BBC West Midlands also produces regional news and local radio pages for Ceefax (retired after the digital switchover in 2012), BBC Red Button and BBC Local News websites for each county.
+BBC Midlands produces regional news for the BBC News website, as well as exclusive podcasts for the BBC Sounds app.
+Until 2012 they produced local pages for Ceefax, which was replaced by services on BBC Red Button.

+In 2005 a year long pilot of 'Local TV', an interactive service which provided TV for the local radio station coverage areas, was conducted.
+The pilot was not successful and did not expand out across the other English Regions.